sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(kebabNames).toEqual(["bilbo-baggins", "gandalf", "gollum"]) -->

 We can shorten it even more if our callback function accepts only one parameter: the value.
-Take [kebabCase from Lodash](https://lodash.com/docs#kebabCase) for example:
+Take Lodash’s [`kebabCase()` method](https://lodash.com/docs#kebabCase) for example:

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];